 Once the design is finalized, the CAM system takes over, milling the crown from a solid block of high-quality ceramic material like Emax.
 This automated process ensures that the final restoration is an exact match to the digital design.
 The implementation of CAD/CAM technology provides dental professionals with enhanced precision, improved efficiency, and ultimately, greater patient satisfaction.
 It’s the key to creating consistent, high-quality restorations every single time.

-Why Dentists Choose Emax
+Why Do Dentists Choose Emax Crowns?

 Emax has become a go-to material for crowns, and for good reason.
 Emax crowns are crafted from lithium disilicate, a type of glass-ceramic known for its excellent durability and beautiful, translucent appearance that mimics natural teeth.
 This combination of strength and aesthetics makes it a versatile choice for both anterior and posterior restorations, giving you the confidence that the crown will look great and last for years.